tonyhallett/yeoman-ts-definitions/README.md

 # yeoman-ts-definitions
-yeoman .d.ts files for use with yeoman generator npmpack@types
+yeoman .d.ts files for use with yeoman generator npmpackattypes